spencertipping/ni/doc/ni_by_example_3.md

 ```
 @final_state = se {reducer} \&partition_fn, @init_state
 ```
 `se` differs from `sr` only in the addition of the somewhat cryptic `\&partition_fn`.
-This is just a space Essentialy, this is pretty much a block with the perl keyword `sub` in front of it.
-For our example, we'll use `sub {length}`, making use of the implicit as our partition function.
+This is an anonymous function, which is can be expressed pretty much a block with the perl keyword `sub` in front of it.
+For our example, we'll use `sub {length}`, which uses the implicit default variable `$_`, as our partition function.

 **NOTE**: The comma after `partition_fn` is important; don't forget it.